duarteocarmo/cursor-themes/README.md

   priority = 1000,
 }
 ```
-Or use with any other plugin manager.
+You can also use any other plugin manager - it should work.

 ## Usage